 5. Where do you stand on critical issues?

-1. I am a Catholic.
-I spent my formative years in catechism classes taught by nuns.
-However, I do not attend church.
 I support the right to freedom of conscience and religion under Section 2(a) of the Canadian Charter of Rights and Freedoms, and the right to freedom of thought, conscience and religion under Article 18 of the United Nations Universal Declaration of Human Rights.
+However, religious freedom is not a license to violate others’ rights.

 2. Yes.
 I have a wife (Elizabeth) and two boys, ages 12 and 16.